Background and Reference Sources

 Gender study is an area that is relatively new and has expanded in the late 20th and early 21st centuries to be broader, more inclusive, and more sensitive to people who identify as non-heterosexual.
 Be aware that you may need to use terms from past practice to search for information on gender study topics.
 As with any rapidly evolving research area, the existing research infrastructure may take years to update its taxonomies and terminology to accurately reflect the language as it is currently used.

-Example: Transgender people is a subject heading from the Library of Congress; variants of this term include trans-identified people, transgendered people, transgenders, trans people or transpeople, and older works may refer to these people as transsexuals, although in today's language that is not an appropriate term unless the person has undergone anatomical gender reassignment.
-However, if a researcher wants historical information on books about transgender people, the literature search will have to include a query of the term transsexual.
+Example: Transgender people is a subject heading from the Library of Congress; variants of this term include trans-identified people, transgendered people, transgenders, trans people or transpeople, and older works may refer to these people as transsexuals.
+Transsexual was a medical term for people who needed what was called "sex reassignment surgeries."
+Some people continue to self-identify as transsexual while many others have abandoned the term because they associate it with medical pathologizing.